flutter/website/src/desktop/index.md

   snapshot of desktop support on the `stable` channel, or you can keep up with the latest changes to desktop on the `beta` channel.
-For Windows UWP you need to be on the `dev` channel.
+For Windows UWP you need to be on the `master` channel.

   For more information, see the **Desktop** section in [What's new in Flutter 2][],